Conjunctions of Concession

 Even though she was sad, she managed to say 'hi' to him.

-People are happy, even though there are some problems between them.
+People are happy, even though there are problems.

-Though is used as a conjunction of concession to mean in spite of the fact.
-Here are the examples:
+Though is used as a conjunction of concession to indicate contrast and means in spite of the fact that.
+Here are some examples:

 Though she's almost 60, she is still in pretty good shape.